 9. Low-quality, automated outsourced content

 When you pay $5 for an article, you get exactly what you pay for.
-If you publish poor quality content, your SEO will suffer.
-In addition to being penalized by the search engines, you won’t get returning traffic; visitors won’t be impressed enough to come back.
+If you publish poor quality content, your Search Engine optimization (SEO) will suffer.
+In addition to being penalized by the search engine, you won’t get returning traffic; visitors won’t be impressed enough to come back.

 Before you outsource SEO content creation, consider who you’re hiring to do the work.
 It’s easy to find people with ads on Craigslist and Fiverr, but is the quality really that good?